-The final project aims at evaluating students' ability to construct a presentation with or without visual supports (e.g., powerpoint) that describes their experience of Paris, their engagement with the city-its culture, its language, its inhabitants-and their academic and social activities.
+The final project aims at evaluating students' ability to construct a presentation with or without visual supports that describes their experience of Paris, their engagement with the city-its culture, its language, its inhabitants-and their academic and social activities.
 The project may be presented in French or English, or a little of both.